markqvist/Reticulum/README.md

 - External programs via stdio or pipes
 - Custom hardware via stdio or pipes

+## Performance
+Reticulum targets a *very* wide usable performance envelope, but prioritises functionality and performance over low-bandwidth links.
+The goal is to provide a dynamic performance envelope from 250 bits per second, to 1 gigabit per second on normal hardware.
+Currently the usable performance envelope is approximately 500 bits per second to 20 megabits per second, with links faster than that not being saturated.
+Performance beyond the current level is planned for the future, but not highly prioritised at this point.

 ## Development Roadmap
 - Version 0.3.8
   - Improving [the manual](https://markqvist.github.io/Reticulum/manual/) with sections specifically for beginners